Modern painting and its challenges

-Modern house is quite a little different from the old based on some reasons.
-The introduction of special sand for plastering has not only reduced the consumption during , but it has also helped to increase the cohesion between the plastered walls and the modern water .
+Modern house painting is quite a little different from the old based on some reasons.
+The introduction of special sand for plastering has not only reduced the paint consumption during painting, but it has also helped to increase the cohesion between the plastered walls and the modern water paints.

-Though the water otherwise known as Emulsion had been in existence, it is believed that there had been significant changes to its quality to meet up with current changes in .
-Unlike before, a lot of will be used for a either because of the quality of the or the nature of the walls to be painted.
-But some changes and technics have made it possible to use less quantity of for projects.
+Though the water paint otherwise known as Emulsion paint had been in existence, it is believed that there had been significant changes to its quality to meet up with current changes in building projects.
+Unlike before, a lot of paint will be used for painting a building either because of the quality of the paint or the nature of the walls to be painted.
+But some changes and technics have made it possible to use less quantity of paint for painting projects.

-Notwithstanding the lesser quantity consumption, the current are not encouraging.
+Notwithstanding the lesser quantity consumption, the current prices of paints are not encouraging.
 From a recent market survey, it revealed that the prices have doubled within the last five years.
-For instance, in 2013, a bucket of 4 liters emulsion can be purchased at a cost as low as N400 or N500.
-However, the same size of is now sold at N1000 per bucket.
-This implies all the sizes of sold today.
+For instance, in 2013, a bucket of 4 liters emulsion paint can be purchased at a cost as low as N400 or N500.
+However, the same size of paint is now sold at N1000 per bucket.
+This implies all the sizes of paints sold today.
 The 20 liters bucket was selling at N2000 or N3000 in the year 2013, but currently, it is N5000 or N6000 per bucket.

-These changes in price have discouraged many builders from carrying out projects since the total cost of the project is almost like the plastering project.
-Besides aesthetics, there seems to be no tangible reason to pour out huge sum of money to walls that may still require repainting just a few years after.
-Based on this reason, some builders would prefer to use on the wall thereby boycotting the project and the expenses associated with it.
+These changes in price have discouraged many builders from carrying out painting projects since the total cost of the painting project is almost like the plastering project.
+Besides aesthetics, there seems to be no tangible reason to pour out huge sum of money to paint walls that may still require repainting just a few years after.
+Based on this reason, some builders would prefer to use wall tiles on the building wall thereby boycotting the painting project and the expenses associated with it.

 How to know the Quantity you need